Pharmacy Practice (PHPR)

 [3 credit hours]

 Overview of chemical dependency and substance abuse, with emphasis on the neuropathophysiology of dependency and the pharmacologyof drugs of abuse.
-Also include extensive review of the impact of chemical dependency on the healthcare professional, with as focus on ther impact to pharmacists.
+Also include an extensive review of the impact of chemical dependency on the healthcare professional, with a focus on their impact to pharmacists.

 PHPR 6700 Special Topics in Diabetes Care